delphix/dct-newrelic-integration/README.md

 # Delphix Data Control Tower MultiCloud integration with New Relic

-This project will allow you to send data from [Delphix Data Control Tower Multicloud](https://docs.delphix.com/dctmc) to [New Relic] (https://newrelic.com/).
+This project will allow you to send data from [Delphix Data Control Tower Multicloud](https://docs.delphix.com/dctmc) to [New Relic](https://newrelic.com/).
 DCT Multicloud is a tool that will allow you to connect to all your Delphix engines on premises or in the cloud (AWS, Azure, Google Cloud, OCI and IBM)

 ## Getting Started